lucdoe/flamez-tech-api/README.md

 # flamez.tech

-## The little child of the orgisoft_api, which is a bigger and better implementation of the main idea behind this.

 --------------------------------------------------

 1. What the project does
-2. Why the project is useful (for you and me)
-3. How you can get started with the project
+2. How you can get started with the project
-4. Where to get help with the project
-5. Who maintains and contributes to the project

 --------------------------------------------------

 1.) **What the project does**